Topological Phase Transitions of Interacting Fermions in the Presence of a Commensurate Magnetic Flux: Spontaneous translation invariance breaking

+$\bullet$ {\it Uniqueness of translation symmetry breaking.} Why is the spontaneous breaking of the translation symmetry the origin of the quasi-degeneracy in a topologically trivial phase?
 We have argued, why a quasi-degeneracy of ground states in a translation invariant Hamiltonian in an external magnetic field is essential to have a trivial Hall conductivity.
-Why is the spontaneous breaking of the translation symmetry the origin of the quasi-degeneracy in a topologically trivial phase?
 An example for a different discrete symmetry that may be broken spontaneously is TRI, which can in principle occur at a flux quantum ratio of $p/q = 1/2$, where the Hamiltonian commutes with the TR operation if one only includes nearest neighbor hoppings in the Hamiltonian.
 In case of spontaneous TRI breaking, the Hamiltonian would have two time reversal partners as ground states that do not have to break translation symmetry.
 In Ref.~\cite{Lu}, Eq.~(\ref{Eq:universal_relations_many_body}) is argued to hold in the thermodynamic limit if the ground state is an eigenstate of the magnetic translation operator.
 If translation maps a flux (associated to some twist angle) to a different flux according to Eq.~(\ref{Eq.many-body_magn_trans_algebra}), then ground states possess an effective translation symmetry, expressed through the modified translation operator

 where $\hat{F}_y(2\pi \varphi N_y)$ is a flux insertion to exactly compensate the change of Aharonov-Bohm phases around non-contractable loops of the given cluster.
 Let us pick one of the two time reversal partners.
 Under the tacit assumption that this state cannot transform into its partner by translation or adiabatic flux insertion, the Hall-conductivity would then still be quantized to non-zero values, as the effective translation symmetry maps the state onto itself.
 A topologically trivial phase hence requires SSB of translation symmetry.